jhsware/create-inferno-app-experimental/README.md

     - requires porting react-refresh
 - TODO: hot restart - updates code but returns to initial state
   - TODO: js changes do not trigger hot restart (INVESTIGATE: @havunen suggest forceUpdate has been used before)
-- DONE build for production
-  - Inferno is in production mode
-  - source maps are working
 - build for server-side rendering (development/production)
 - eject
-- DONE source-maps working in browser
-  - available in dev mode
-  - available in prod mode
 - source-maps working for server-side debugging
 - using typescript